Masses and magnetic moments of hadrons with one and two open heavy quarks: heavy baryons and tetraquarks: Baryons and Tetraquarks

 \subsection{Heavy Baryons including the CMI Mixing}

-Hadrons containing a diquark or antiquark with different flavors, may not respect exchange-symmetry of the wavefunction for involved quark pairs.
-As such, the states with same $J^{P}$ but different color-spin wavefunctions may mix due to the CMI (\ref{CMI}), as mentioned in Sect.
+Hadrons containing a diquark or antiquark with different flavors, may not respect flavor-symmetry of wavefunction for involved light quark pairs.
+As such, the states with same $J^{P}$ but different spin-color wavefunctions may mix due to the CMI (\ref{CMI}), as mentioned in Sect.
 II (B).
-To begin with, we first consider the system of baryons with $J^{P}={1/2}^{+}$ in which two spin states $(\phi ^{B}\chi _{2}^{B},\phi ^{B}\chi _{3}^{B})$ can mix.
+To begin with, we first consider the system of baryons with $J^{P}={1/2}^{+}$ in which two spin-color states $(\phi ^{B}\chi _{2}^{B},\phi ^{B}\chi _{3}^{B})$ can mix.
 The associated baryons are the $\Xi _{c}$, the $\Xi _{b}$, the $\Xi _{bc}$ and the $\Omega _{bc}$.

 In terms of the wavefunctions in color and spin space (Appendix A and B), one can compute the CMI matrices in the degenerate subspace of the spin-color basis $\phi ^{B}\chi ^{B}$ when the chromomagnetic mixing occurs (Appendix C).
-These CMI matrices depend upon $C_{ij}$ with the subscripts $ (i,j)$ of $C_{ij}$ denote the flavor configurations.
+These CMI matrices depend upon $C_{ij}$ with the subscripts $ (i,j)$ of $C_{ij}$ denote the flavor constituents.
 One can diagonalize the CMI matrix, say (\ref{mixing23}), to write mass formulas of the baryons using Eq. (\ref{MBm}).
 This is done by solving the eigenvalues and eigenvectors of the matrix (\ref{mixing23}) analytically and using the later to identify(denote) the mixed states.
 Of course, the relevant binding energies ($B_{cs}$, $B_{bs}$ and $B_{bc}$) are included in the mass formulas.